Detroit Whalers: Arenas

 During the 1995–96 season, the Detroit Whalers played 21 regular season home games at The Palace of Auburn Hills, and the remaining 12 regular season home games and playoff home games at the Oak Park Ice Arena.

 Karmanos arranged to build the Whalers a new home in Plymouth Township as soon as the 1995–96 season ended.
 The new arena was constructed in 6 months, in time for the 1996–97 season.
 The Detroit Whalers played all games of their second season at the Compuware Sports Arena.

-More information on arenas from The OHL Arena & Travel Guide.